Most Active Stories

-I met Daniel Lamb at the beginning of November at a coffee house in Decatur.
-When I arrived, he was at work on an iPad with a detachable keyboard.
+I meet Daniel Lamb at the beginning of November at a coffee house in Decatur.
+When I arrive, he's at work on an iPad with a detachable keyboard.

 “I’ve always aspired to writing a novel-length piece,” he tells me, “and I thought this would be a great opportunity to kick-start that.”

-Three days in and Lamb’s word count was right around 3,000.
+Three days in and Lamb’s word count is right around 3,000.
 I ask him to read me his first sentence and he obliges.